The-Balance-FFXIV/balance-static/content/encounters/p4s-p2.md

 **Hemitheos's Dark IV***

 One player will be tethered to a thorn with a dark (purple) symbol on top.
 When this tether is broken, all players will take heavy magic damage and be inflicted with a Magic Vulnerability Up debuff.
+In addition, this will trigger the tethered thorn's **Hemitheos's Thunder III** if applicable.

 **Hemitheos's Water III**